VirtusLab/Inkuire/README.md

 ---

-If you see any bugs, please create an issue in our repository [Github](https://github.com/VirtusLab/Inkuire)
+If you see any bugs, please create an issue [Github](https://github.com/VirtusLab/Inkuire)

 For Kotlin support see [legacy](https://github.com/VirtusLab/Inkuire/tree/legacy) branch.